Walpole Troop Scout Leader - Andrew Jeffs

 Various weekend camps,

-Field trips around Montpelier Park, for games and investigations as part of badges.
+Exploration around the local area for games, skills and development as part of badges.

 More information about our Scout Troop can be found in the menu on the right.

 If you would like more information please fill in the form on the contact us page.